wp-plugins/simple-student-result/readme.txt

 ans: Yes , you can, you will find CGPA item wp-admin panel below page.

  == Changelog ==
+ 1.5.0 All entries will now support text reg id.
  1.4.9 Now support string as registration id. even starts with 0(zero) or any word.
  1.4.8 Bug in all entries page fixed.
  1.4.7 smart phone responsive Bug Fixed.